g000sha256/tdl-coroutines/README.md

 ## Usage

 > [!CAUTION]
+> The `TDLib` frequently includes breaking changes in its minor versions.
-> To reduce breaking changes when updating the library, use named arguments for constructors and methods, as new parameters may
+> To reduce breaking changes when updating the `TDL Coroutines` library,
-> be added in future releases.
+> use named arguments for constructors and methods, as new parameters may be added in future releases.

 ### How to create a client